tarantool/doc/doc/book/box/engines/index.rst

 ===============

-A storage engine is a set of low-level routines which actually store and retrieve tuple values.
+A storage engine is a set of low-level routines which actually store and retrieve :term:`tuple <tuple>` values.
 Tarantool offers a choice of two storage engines:

 *   :doc:`memtx <memtx>` is the in-memory storage engine used by default.
 *   :doc:`vinyl <vinyl>` is the on-disk storage engine.